DNA samples: When you have to give a sample

 When the police can make you give a DNA sample without a court order

-If you’ve been arrested for a criminal offence for which you could be jailed, the police can legally require you to give them a DNA sample.
-They can also require you to give a sample once they’ve decided to charge you with a jailable offence, even if they haven’t arrested you.
-It’s a criminal offence to refuse to give the sample in these situations: you can be jailed for up to three months or fined up to $2,000.
+If you’ve been arrested for a criminal offence which is punishable by prison, the police can legally require you to give them a DNA sample.
+They can also require you to give a sample once they’ve decided to charge you with an imprisonable offence, even if they haven’t arrested you.
+It’s a criminal offence to refuse to give the sample in these situations – you can be imprisoned for up to three months or fined up to $2,000.

 Young people under 18 can also be required to give a DNA sample in those situations, but there are some special rules the police have to follow.

 The DNA information the police get from the sample can’t be used in court against you – the police can only use it to help them in their investigation.

 Information the police have to give you when they require a sample from you

 The police have to give you the following information about your rights and the processes for taking and analysing the sample.
 As well as giving a written notice, they must also verbally tell you certain key things, and do it in a way and using language that you’ll understand, including:

 - when and for how long your DNA information can be stored in a DNA databank, and who will have access to it

 - how the sample can be taken from you and by whom (you can choose to have it taken by a fingerprick or a mouth swab)

 - that if you’re a suspect and you refuse to give a DNA sample, the police can use reasonable force to take a fingerprick sample